kirilcvetkov92/Vehicle-Detection/README.md

 <img src="YoloV2/notebook_images/rectangle.png" style="width:70%;height:70%;">

-In this prject, I use pretrained weights, where we have 80 trained yolo classes, for recognition.
+In this project, I use pretrained weights, where we have 80 trained yolo classes, for recognition.
-The class label is represented as `c` and it's integer from 1 to 80, each number represent the class label accordingly.
+The class label is represented as `c` and it's an integer from 1 to 80, each number represent the class label accordingly.
 If `c=3`, then the classified object is a `car`